 ADAPTERS - Use adapters if using other than 3-inch PVC or CPVC.
-This is required for different materials.
+This is required for different materials or if using 2-inch pipe.

 - 1. Use ONLY 3" PVC or CPVC pipe at boiler connections. - Clean and deburr inside and outside of both ends of air and vent pipes.
 Chamfer boiler end of vent pipe for ease of insertion.